chenqiren/CryptoBox/README.md

 # SecureSharedPreferences

 SecureSharedPreferences provides a way to store user data securely on Android.
-Storing username/password/token in SharedPreferences is not secure.
+Storing username/password/token directly in SharedPreferences is not secure.
 SecureSharedPreferences encrypts the data before storing it into SharedPreferences and decrypts the encrypted user's data when retrieving it back.
+So that SecureSharedPreferences provides more protection to sensitive data.

 SecureSharedPreferences is based on KeyStore and SharedPreferences.